lpommers/Google-Maps-Api/README.md

-Google-Maps-Api
+Hidden Gems -- with Google-Maps-Api
 ===============

-Just trying to teach myself how to use the Google Maps api w/JS, PHP, and a SQL database
+This was a project to practice Google Maps API, AJAX, SQL, Javascript, and a bit of PHP.

+Enter your favorite hidden gem locations.

 You can enter an address.